Academic Honor Code

 Graduation requirements to receive a second bachelor's degree from the Arts and Sciences Program at Rollins College include the following.
 Upon completion, students will be awarded the College's Bachelor of Arts (Artium Baccalaureus) degree.

 Two (2) full semesters in residence on-campus in Arts and Sciences for a total of not less than thirty-five (35) semester hours of course credit.
 Post-baccalaureate second degree special students are not eligible for on-campus housing.
-A major course of study that differs from that of the first degree, to be approved by the Office of the Dean of Faculty prior to admission.
+A major course of study that differs from that of the first degree, to be approved by the Office of the Dean of Arts and Science prior to admission.
 A minimum cumulative grade point average (GPA) of not less than 2.5 for all Rollins courses.
 Completion of all general education requirements of Arts and Sciences via courses undertaken at other regionally accredited institutions of higher education or while in residence.
-To be determined by transcript review in the Office of the Dean of the Faculty.
+To be determined by transcript review in the Office of the Dean of Arts and Science.

 Transcripts and Academic Records